uym2/wLogDate/README.md

 wLogDate is a method for dating phylogenetic trees.
 Given a phylogeny and either sampling times for leaves or calibration points for internal nodes, wLogDate outputs a "dated" tree that conforms to the sampling times or calibration points.
 It can also work with no sampling time or calibration points where it would simply turn the tree into ultrametric, fixing its height to a given value.
 Its optimization criterion is to minimize the variance of the mutation rates in log scale (hence the term logDate).

 The algorithm is developed by Uyen Mai and Siavash Mirarab.
-The code is entirely developed by Uyen Mai.
+The code is developed by Uyen Mai.

-wLogDate is distributed in command-line only but the installation and usage are relatively simple.
-The command-line mode makes the program flexible to be pipelined with other toolsets to create a larger workflow.
-However, if your prefer an interactive mode, you can checkout our [Galaxy web-interface](http://www.wlogdate.com/) where you can run wLogDate on the web with GUI without any installation.

 #### Publication